-During February and March Cambridge City Council conducted a series of in-person conversations and online surveys to ask people living in Cambridge what matters to them – with the results of the engagement exercise being published earlier this month.
+During February and March Cambridge City Council conducted a series of in-person conversations and online surveys to ask people living in Cambridge what matters to them – with the results of the engagement exercise being published [PDF, 2MB] earlier this month.

 465 residents responded to the online survey, and a further 384 people’s views were captured through the series of in-person conversations.
 Participants most valued: